Fantastic Four (2005 video game): Gameplay

-As the players defeat enemies and accomplish tasks, they earn points that can be cashed in for upgrades to the characters' attacks, as well as bonus artwork, interviews with the film's cast, and biographies.
-By performing different button combinations, the players build up an orange bar, which when full, grants them a super move, which varies depending on the character (The Thing stomps around with a powerful spinning attack, Mr. Fantastic turns into a wheel that damages anything he comes into contact with, and both Invisible Woman and Human Torch have a radial clearing attack).
-One team member can also "buff" another member, ex.
-Invisible Woman encases Mr. Fantastic in a protective bubble for a short time.
+As the players defeat enemies and complete tasks, they earn points that can be used to upgrade the characters' attacks, as well as for bonus artwork, interviews with the film's cast, and biographies.
+By performing different button combinations, the players build up an orange bar, which, when full, grants them a super move, which varies depending on the character (The Thing stomps around with a powerful spinning attack, Mr. Fantastic turns into a wheel that damages anything he comes into contact with, and both Invisible Woman and Human Torch have a radial clearing attack).
+One team member can also "buff" another member, eg. Invisible Woman encases Mr. Fantastic in a protective bubble for a short time.

 The game includes a number of villains and characters not featured in the film, many of whom are based on their Ultimate Universe versions like the Yancy Street Gang, Mole Man, Puppet Master, and Nick Fury.
 Horus, Diablo, Dragon Man, Blastaar, and Annihilus appear as bosses, during which players have control of the entire team.

-Players also can find hidden "F4 Tokens" in each level, which unlock arenas for the game's combat arena mode, as well as bonus interviews with Stan Lee and the game's developers.
+Players can also find hidden "F4 Tokens" in each level, which unlock arenas for the game's combat arena mode, as well as bonus interviews with Stan Lee and the game's developers.
 Completing the game on certain difficulties unlocks two bonus levels in Latveria.
 With a cheat code, an extra level set in Hell can also be unlocked.